dataeng/deng-cc/README.md

 (**key**)Apache => (**value**)['Spark','Apache'] with a new tweet (#Apache, #HBase) becomes (**key**)Apache => (**value**)['Spark','Apache','HBase'] since ['Spark','Apache'] + ['Apache','HBase'] = ['Spark','Apache','HBase'].
 Removing vertices is done by finding differences between lists and appending key hashtag itself: i.e. (**key**)Apache => (**value**)['Spark','Apache','HBase'] with out-of-window tweet (#Apache, #Spark) becomes (**key**)Apache => (**value**)['Apache','HBase'] since ( ['Spark','Apache','HBase'] - ['Apache','Spark'] ) + ['Apache'] = ['Apache','HBase'].

 ## Challenge Summary

-This challenge is to implement two features:

-1. Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.
-2. Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

-Here, we have to define a few concepts (though there will be examples below to clarify):

-- A tweet's text is considered "clean" once all of the escape characters (e.g. \n, \", \/ ) and unicode have been removed.
-- A Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.

-## Details of Implementation

-## Challenge Summary